• Skip to primary navigation

 ceeditor · April 14, 2022 ·

-The Suzhou Alley Women’s Mural is a community-driven commemorative mural and storytelling project that celebrates the contributions and legacies of the women who have helped shape Vancouver’s Chinatown and the history of the Chinese Canadian community.
+The Suzhou Alley Women’s Mural is an artist and community driven commemorative mural and storytelling project that celebrates the contributions and legacies of the women who have helped shape Vancouver’s Chinatown and the history of the Chinese Canadian community.

 Suzhou Alley